jermp/fulgor/README.md

 This short demo shows how to index the 10-genome collection in the folder `test_data/salmonella_10` with Fulgor.
+We will use the standard value k = 31.

 First, download [Cuttlefish](https://github.com/COMBINE-lab/cuttlefish) and, from within `cuttlefish`, do